UKPLab/BrokerIO/docs/source/broker/cli.rst

 Manually install it with `pip install .` in the root directory of the project.
 You can run it by simple execute ``brokerio --help``.

+If you want to also use the skills CLI, you need to install the broker with the skills option ``pip install .[skills]``.

 .. tip::

     For development, you can also use the command line interface with the python module directly ``python3 -m brokerio --help``.